LuCazzola/Few-Shot_MDM/README.md

 ```bash
 cd external/motion-diffusion-model
 ```

+Pre-Trained MDM can be downloaded from the [Original Repo](https://github.com/GuyTevet/Motion-Diffusion-Model?tab=readme-ov-file#3-download-the-pretrained-models) and then stored under `save/` directory.

 ### Text-2-Motion Action Synthesis

 Execute the following script to synthetyze motion from free text, such that: